bwich/CCI-Bonn.github.io/starters/academic/content/post/job-phd/index.md

 ## Interested?
 Contact us

-- Please send your application to contact@ccibonn.ai (cc: aditya@ccibonn.ai), mentioning the role you want to apply for along with your CV and a short cover letter (~ 1 page, about yourself (not included in CV) and your research interest).
+- Please send your application to contact@ccibonn.ai (cc: aditya.rastogi@ukbonn.de), mentioning the role you want to apply for along with your CV and a short cover letter (~ 1 page, about yourself (not included in CV) and your research interest).